spencer-shadley/completed-class/17-NoSQL/1-tuesday-mongodb/activities/00-Stu-Install-MongoDB/README.md

 - Download, install and open "Robo 3T (formerly Robomongo)"

-- Optionally download, install and open "Studio 3T" if you want a more advanced studio (there is a 30-day free trial)
+- "Studio 3T" is a paid but more advanced studio.
+We only need Robo 3T.

 - On a mac if you are blocked from opening the app because it's from an "unidentified developer", ctrl+right_click on the item in Finder and then click open